Simplifying AI Data Access with Granular Control: How Liberator's Entitlements Engine Enables Secure Model Training

 - When the access occurred

-For SOC2-compliant organizations (like CloudQuant), these logs feed directly into security information and event management (SIEM) systems, providing the paper trail auditors require.
+For SOC2-compliant organizations (like CloudQuant), these logs feed directly into security information and event management (SIEM) systems, providing the complete audit trail that security teams and auditors require.

 Real-World AI Workflow: Model Training with Liberator

-Let's walk through how a data science team uses Liberator to train a market correlation model:
+Let's walk through how a data science team uses Liberator to train a market correlation model, with policies enforced automatically at each step:

 1. Discovery Phase

-# List available datasets the user is entitled to, with schema details
+import liberator# List datasets the user is entitled to access, with schema details

-Outcome: The data scientist sees only datasets they're entitled to access—no time wasted exploring restricted data.
+Outcome: The entitlements engine returns the datasets and schemas the user is authorized to see—no time wasted exploring restricted data.

 2. Historical Data Retrieval